Statement from ERAC-EESS regarding Certification Requirements for DC Isolators in Solar PV Inverters

 For more information about the MEPS visit energyrating.gov.au

-In 2001, the National Uniform Electrical Licensing Advisory Council (NUELAC) released the following uniform set of requirements for licensed electricians.
+In 2001, the National Uniform Electrical Licensing Advisory Council (NUELAC) released a uniform set of requirements for licensed electricians.

-The document provides advice to industry, particularly Registered Training Organisations, about the regulatory requirements an apprentice electrician must satisfy before being issued an electrical licence.
+The requirements provide advice to industry, particularly the Jobs and Skills Councils and Registered Training Organisations, about the regulatory requirements an apprentice electrician must satisfy before being issued an electrical licence.

-In 2014 these essential capabilities were reviewed with the assistance of representatives from state regulators, training providers, unions, employer groups and licensees in Australia and New Zealand to ensure they were still relevant and adequate.
-The result was a revised 55 Essential Performance Capabilities (EPC55) available on this link: List of Essential Performance Capability Requirements for licensed electricians
+These essential capabilities were reviewed and updated in 2014, and again in 2024, with the assistance of representatives from state regulators, unions, employer groups and industry advisory boards in Australia and New Zealand to ensure they remain relevant and adequate.

 ERAC has created a central portal for identifying all certificates of electrical equipment issued under electrical safety laws in Australia.